This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Liability within a single economic unit

 Where an employee engages in a conduct that would infringe the Act, liability for such infringement may be imputed to the employers.
 Similarly, a parent company may be liable because a parent and subsidiary company shall be regarded as a single enterprise if, despite their separate legal entity, they form a single economic unit within which the subsidiaries do not enjoy real autonomy in determining their actions on the market.
+The MyCC first applied the principle of a single economic unit in the MAS-AirAsia case, where it attributed liability to AirAsia for its wholly-owned subsidiary, AirAsia X (which serves the medium to long-haul sector).

 Chapter 1 of the Competition Act: prohibition on anti-competitive agreements